Our People

 Clare studied for a PGCE at Goldsmiths College, London, becoming a primary school teacher with a view to eventually teaching music in primary schools.
 She was a class teacher in a south London school for three years before the opportunity to teach music came up with her local music hub.
 Within a year she was teaching music exclusively and leading a team of peripatetic tutors.
 Clare has taught music in several primary schools over the last seven years, and finds it the most rewarding of jobs, especially working with children at primary level.

 Clare currently lives in the West Midlands.
 A freelance musician and music teacher she’s also a singer-songwriter and performs across the Midlands.
-Clare is very excited to be working with AYM, and ultimately helping many more young musicians gain access to high-quality music lessons.
+Clare is very excited to be working with Young Sounds, and ultimately helping many more young musicians gain access to high-quality music lessons.

 David Ross

 David has over a decade of experience as a music educator, working in primary, secondary, whole class, specialist instrumental and ensemble settings.
 He is passionate that high quality music education should be available to all and that every young person should be supported to explore their full musical potential.
-Working as both a teacher and Coordinator for AYM’s Furthering Talent programme with Sheffield Music Hub for more than three years has allowed him to work closely with families, schools and teaching colleagues to break down barriers to access for those who need it the most.
-David is looking forward to connecting with Music Hub colleagues across the country as a part of the ITMP team.
+Working as both a teacher and Coordinator for Young Sound's Connect programme (formerly Furthering Talent) with Sheffield Music Hub for more than three years has allowed him to work closely with families, schools and teaching colleagues to break down barriers to access for those who need it the most.
+David is looking forward to connecting with Music Hub colleagues across the country as a part of the Discover team.

 Rachel Thomas